gatling/gatling/src/sphinx/quickstart.rst

   This will make your scenario closer to real user behavior.

 When you have finished to play the scenario, you can click on Stop, and your first Gatling scenario will be created by the recorder.
-Its name will be ``SimulationYYYYMMDDHHMMSS.scala``

 The Gatling scenario corresponding to our example is available in the folder ``user-files/simulations/computerdatabase`` of your Gatling installation under the name ``BasicSimulation.scala``.

 Gatling scenario explained
 ==========================

-So now you've got a file with some mysterious dialect written in it.
+So now you've got a file with some mysterious dialect.
 Nice! but... what does this mean?
-Don't worry, we are going to decrypt these bizarre words for you :-)
+Don't worry, we are going to decode these bizarre words for you.

 This file is a real Scala class containing 4 different parts:

-  * The HTTP protocol configuration
+  * The HTTP protocol configuration: a placeholder for common parameters for all the HTTP requests
-  * The headers definition
+  * The headers definition:
   * The scenario definition
-  * The simulation definition
+  * The setup definition

-Fore more details see `here <simulation_structure>`_.
+For more details see `here <general/simulation_structure.html>`_.

 Go further with Gatling
 =======================